-Uh, sir, at least take a Watchtower.
+Sir, would you at least take a Watchtower?

 The Watchtower is the official magazine of the Jehovah’s Witnesses, an apocalyptic Christian sect known for proselytizing door to door.

 [Sung.]
-Kawasaki, let the good times roll.
+Kawasaki lets the good times roll.

 Taken from the commercial jingle for Kawasaki motorcycles.
 Kawasaki has been manufacturing motorcycles since the 1950s.